janbajana/script-helpers/README.md

 ## Magnum
 ## Clone Magnum

-`clone-all-magnum` will clone all Magnum repositories and all dependencies required by local build scripts.
+To clone all Magnum repositories with all dependencies required by local build scripts.

+`./clone-all-magnum.sh /d/Work/Git`

+Where:
+- "$1": root input directory (example) /e/Git

 ## Build Magnum